 EDP 540 Theoretical Views of Learning.
-(3) F. S
+(3) F, S

 Classical and cognitive theories of learning, plus recent orientations.
 Illustrative experimental and rational foundations; implications for educational practice.
 Cross-listed as LNT 540.
+Credit is allowed for only EDP 540 or LNT 540.

 EDP 542 The Psychology of Learning and Instruction.
-(3) S

-Critical review and evaluation of research on learning variables relevant to acquisition and retention of instructional materials.
+(3) S Critical review and evaluation of research on learning variables relevant to acquisition and retention of instructional materials.
 Lab.
-Cross-listed as LNT 542.
+Crosslisted as LNT 542.
+Credit is allowed for only EDP 542 or LNT 542.

-EDP 550 Introduction to Measurement in Education.
-(3) F, S
+EDP 544 Psychology of Reading.
+(3) F